cloudfoundry/docs-dotnet-core-tutorial/docs/create-manifest.md

-This topic describes how to create a {{ product_full }} manifest for the .NET sample app.
+This topic describes how to create a {{ product_full }} manifest for the .NET Core sample app.

 ## Overview